LukeGarnham/Stumps-and-Studs-MS4/README.md

 I used Google to find a 'no image' image.
 The one I chose was sourced from [this website](https://www.allianceplast.com/no-image/).

+The loading gif used when users submit the checkout form was sourced from [icons8.com](https://icons8.com/preloaders/en/search/sport).

 ### Acknowledgements